Lampard played a key role in Chelsea's miracle in Munich in 2012 - so can he upset Bayern again? | Goal.com

 Lampard played a key role in Chelsea's miracle in Munich in 2012 - so can he upset Bayern again?

-Frank Lampard's story will be forever intertwined with that of Chelsea as it was he who lifted the trophy after the most important triumph in the club's long and illustrious history.
+Frank Lampard's story will be forever intertwined with that of Chelsea as it was he who lifted the Champions League trophy after the most important triumph in the club's long and illustrious history.

 As the former midfielder regularly says himself, the 2012 Champions League final win over Bayern Munich represents his finest hour as a player; a victory that Blues fans will talk and sing about forever.